- The Ministry

 Greece desires and is pursuing the mutually acceptable, clear and definitive resolution of the name issue – through a solution that will not create tensions in the future – at the soonest possible time

 The Greek government is making every effort towards this direction.
-Greece remains steadfastly dedicated to the negotiation process under UN envoy Matthew Nimetz.
+Greece remains steadfastly dedicated to the negotiation process under UN special envoy Matthew Nimetz.

 Despite the existence of this serious issue, which impacts the relations between the two countries, Greece continues to have a prominent economic presence in the Former Yugoslav Republic of Macedonia, contributing substantially and significantly to development, job creation, infrastructure building, etc., in our neighbouring country.

 The resolution of the name issue will remove a major point of friction from the relations between the two countries and will allow for full realization of the great potential for cooperation between the two countries.